 13-year-old patient Jack Hogan was the first recipient of post-approval Luxturna, in March 2018; his surgery was performed by

-Inevitably, this number will increase in the future.
-There are immense possibilities for the development of therapies to treat inherited diseases.
-It won’t be long before the focus moves to alter other aspects of the genome such as physical appearance, muscle growth, even intellect.
+It won’t be long before the focus shifts to altering other aspects of the genome, such as improving physical appearances, muscle growth, even intellect.
 Captain America’s Super-Soldier Serum and the elixir of youth might not be too far down the list.

 Update: In November 2018, Chinese scientist He Jiankui announced the world’s first successful human DNA editing experiment.
 The embryos of a pair of twins were altered, removing a gene that reduces the susceptibility of the babies to HIV.
 Because of the ethical issues involved, this sparked a global outcry about CRISPR technology and gene therapy.
-Read the full story on CNN.
+Read about ‘designer’ babies here.